 The Border Aussie is a mix between the Border Collie and Australian Shepherd.
-When you breed two intelligent dog breeds, you get…an intelligent mixed breed!
-This is especially true when the Border Collie is the smartest dog breed in the world.
+When you breed two intelligent dog breeds, you get…an intelligent mutt!
+It’s especially true considering the Border Collie is the smartest dog breed in the world.

-Border Aussies love to please people and are social dogs.
+Border Aussies love to please people given their sociable personalities.
 There’s nothing they enjoy more than spending an afternoon playing with their family members.
 So if you can keep up with one, they’re great family dogs.

 RECOMMENDED: 27 Cutest Corgi Mixes

-What happens when you combine a fierce sled dog with a hyperactive herding dog?
-You get the Ausky – a Siberian Husky Australian Shepherd mix.
+What happens when you crossbreed a fierce working dog with a hyperactive herding dog?
+You get the Ausky – the Siberian Husky Australian Shepherd mix.
 They’re sweet, loving but can be a problem for “lazy” dog owners.

 RECOMMENDED: 20 Striking Husky Mixes

-The Aussiedoodle (or Aussiepoo) is the exotic cross between a Poodle and Australian Shepherd.
+The Aussiedoodle (or Aussiepoo) is the exotic cross between an elegant Poodle and alert Australian Shepherd.
 They’re arguably the most popular Aussie mix today.
 The reason?
 They were bred to be the ultimate companion and family dog.

-Depending on which side your Aussiedoodle inherits from, they tend to be fantastic swimmers.
-Most owners say their Aussie loves to swim, plus Poodles were originally trained to be water retrievers.
+Depending on which side your Aussiedoodle inherits more from, they tend to be fantastic swimmers.
+Most owners say their Aussie loves to swim, plus Poodles originally developed to be water retrievers.
 But whatever the activity, they need a lot.

 5. Australian Retriever

-If you’re looking for the perfect balance between work and play, there’s the Australian Retriever.
+If you’re looking for the perfect balance between hard work and play, there’s the Australian Retriever.
 They have the playfulness, obedience and charm of the Golden Retriever.
-However, they retain the energy and work ethic of the Australian Shepherd.
+Still, they retain the work ethic of the Aussie.

-The Australian Retriever is highly recommended to those that want a “calmer” Australian Shepherd (does that even exist?).
+The Australian Retriever is highly recommended to those that want a “calmer” Aussie (does that even exist?).
 They can still be a handful, but their mannerism and kind attitude makes up for it.
 Like the Golden, they’re fantastic playmates for kids.

 The Boxherd possesses the sturdy frame of a Boxer and the work ethic of the Australian Shepherd.
-Depending on what job you have planned for them, they could be the ultimate work dog breed – depending on the job.
+In other words, they’re a highly durable dog developed to be the ultimate work dog breed – depending on the job.

-The Boxer Aussie mix is all about loyalty.
-They will always have your back.
-With that said, they can be aloof around strangers.
-And in some cases, they’re aggressive towards them.
+The Boxer Aussie mix is all about loyalty and they’ll always have your back.
+They can be aloof around strangers, and in some cases, even aggressive.
 But in reality, they’re just trying to protect the family.